powerhousepro69/videoinfox/readme.md

 videoinfox v.2.052 &nbsp; &nbsp; Where video play is a clipboard copy away.

+New Feature: Update check on startup.
+Notification in videoinfox on home screen and a gui notification

 Note : Some screenshots below need updated.

 Find local Video Files fast, immediately play and get info on.